-Your job interview is the one of the most important steps in getting a new job.
+Your job interview is one of the most important steps in getting a new job.
 Preparing for the interview is simple, but not easy.
 You have to convey your skills and talents in half an hour to a person you have never met.
-This is not easy task, unless you are well prepared.
+This is not an easy task unless you are well prepared.

 I wrote this guide as I was preparing for interviews with two companies in my industry.
 Both positions offered more responsibility and growth opportunity than my role at the time.
 It was exciting to land the interviews, and I spent a lot of time preparing for them.
 This meant researching the companies, their current projects, and understanding their roles in the industry.
 Here are a few points that you should keep in mind while preparing for a job interview.